charlescoverdale/casualdabbler2e/README.md

 ## How to cite this text

-*Coverdale, C 2025, 'R Cookbook for the Casual Dabbler (2nd edition)', Melbourne, Australia*
+*Coverdale, C 2025, 'R Cookbook for the Casual Dabbler (2nd edition)', London, England*

-## Other useful cookbooks
+## Other useful R cookbooks

 -   <https://bookdown.org/yihui/rmarkdown-cookbook/>